ChrisTitusTech/website/content/posts/2022/how-i-setup-my-website.md

 ---
 This shows you have I automate my workflows and setup my website for maximum productivity and search<!--more-->

+The best part is this is FREE and will produce a website faster than anything on the web.
+Netlify, my host, didn't charge anything until I was breaking 100GB of bandwidth and 100,000 active users PER MONTH!
+Now with double those numbers I pay only $19 a month and have 1 TB (Terabyte) of data per month.

 ## The Workflow and Overview

 Typically before I start recording any video, I write an outline and publish it on my website.
 It's almost like a video script, but also a copy paste guide for either a viewer or just someone searching google.